 Enterprise Pricing - Enterprise will cost $500/£396 per named user per month.
-A 25 user minimum applies and Enterprise Data Management is capped at 5,000 records (with the optional to buy more).
+A 25 user minimum applies and Enterprise Data Management is capped at 5,000 records (with the option to buy more).
 Unlike Standard, buying more pods will NOT incur any new fees and you can add/subtract users at any time.

 *A quick breather... 😨*

 Remember that Free Form planning option?
-This gives customers flexibility to develop stand-alone Essbase cubes within the planning offering, minus the usual planning restrictions such as required dimensions and dimension size (caveat: technically there are thresholds but these are quite high and can be adjusted upon request).
-Free Form planning comes with a single application per instance (and 2 instances per pod, which is the usual for Planning Cloud).
-Moreover, Free Form planning will allow 1 cube per application (either ASO, BSO or hybrid).
+This gives customers the flexibility to develop stand-alone Essbase cubes within the planning offering, minus the usual planning restrictions such as required dimensions and dimension size (caveat: technically there are thresholds but these are quite high and can be adjusted upon request).
+Free Form planning comes with a single application per instance (and 2 instances per pod, which is usual for Planning Cloud).
+Moreover, Free Form planning will allow 1 cube per application (either ASO, BSO, or hybrid).
 You will also be able to import directly from an Essbase via otl. file and BSO Essbase outlines that are imported will have the option to enable hybrid.
 If more Essbase cubes are required, the customer will need more pods (as mentioned earlier, these are at no extra cost for Enterprise).
-This may prove useful for customers who are using couple of Essbase cubes to run their Hyperion Planning on-premises, but don't want to buy PaaS (Oracle Analytics Cloud) in addition to a SaaS application.
+This may prove useful for customers who are using a couple of Essbase cubes to run their Hyperion Planning on-premises but don't want to buy PaaS (Oracle Analytics Cloud) in addition to a SaaS application.

 How do these changes impact current customers?

-Let's analyse this by customer scenario.
+Let's analyze this by customer scenario.

 - Stay on your current license agreement until it expires and then transition to the new license model.
 This is the simplest path, although it may not be the most affordable option for some customers.

-- For customers today using a single, value-priced solution ($125 per user per month) such as ARCS, FCCS, and PBCS you will have to pay more post license expiry, unless they intend to expand into more than one business process.
+- For customers today using a single, value-priced solution ($125 per user per month) such as ARCS, FCCS, and PBCS you will have to pay more post-license expiry unless they intend to expand into more than one business process.
 Oracle believes these customers will see the value in accessing a capable EPM stack.
-This doesn't change the fact however, that it is now more expensive unless the customer is already using 3+ EPM solutions.
+This doesn't change the fact, however, that it is now more expensive unless the customer is already using 3+ EPM solutions.